American red squirrel: Reproduction

 American red squirrels are spontaneous ovulators.
 Females enter estrus for only one day, but venture from their territory prior to ovulation, and these exploratory forays may serve to advertise their upcoming estrus.
 On the day of estrus, females are chased by several males in an extended mating chase.
 Males compete with one another for the opportunity to mate with the estrous female.
 Estrous females will mate with 4 to 16 males.
 Gestation has been reported to range from 31 to 35 days.
 Females can breed for the first time at one year of age, but some females delay breeding until two years of age or older.
 Most females produce one litter per year, but in some years reproduction is skipped, while in other years some females breed twice.
 Litter sizes typically range from one to five, but most litters contain three or four offspring.
 Offspring are pink and hairless at birth and weigh about 10 g.
 Offspring grow at approximately 1.8 g per day while nursing, and reach adult body size at 125 days.
 They first emerge from their natal nests at around 42 days, but continue to nurse until approximately 70 days.

 Nests are most commonly constructed of grass in the branches of trees.
 Nests are also excavated from witches' broom – abnormally dense vegetative growth resulting from a rust disease – or cavities in the trunks of spruce, poplar, and walnut trees.
 American red squirrels rarely nest below ground.
 Each individual squirrel has several nests within its territory, and females with young move them between nests.
 Some behavior has been reported within human dwellings using insulation as nest material.

-A three-year study of a population of red squirrels in southwest Yukon reported female red squirrels showed high levels of multiple-male mating and would even mate with males with similar genetic relatedness.
+A three-year study of a population of red squirrels in southwest Yukon reported female red squirrels showed high levels of multiple-male mating, and the genetic relatedness of mates did not predict patterns of parentage.
 The relatedness of parents had no effect on the neonatal mass and growth rate of their offspring, nor did it affect the survival rate of offspring to one year of age.
+In the same population, multiple mating did not influence pregnancy rate, litter size, nest fate or offspring quality, and female mating behaviour appears to be a passive response to selection on males to mate with multiple females.
+Over a ten-year period, the average date of birth in the southwest Yukon population advanced by about 18 days; most of this change was attributed to phenotypic plasticity in response to increased food supply, with a smaller portion attributed to evolutionary change.

 Sociality

 Red squirrels are highly territorial and asocial with very few non-reproductive physical interactions (0.6% of all recorded behaviours in one 19-year study).
-The majority of physical interactions are in male-female matings and between females and their offspring before the offspring disperse to their own territories (see Dispersal and survival).
+The majority of physical interactions are in male-female matings and between females and their offspring before the offspring disperse to their own territories.
 The non-reproductive physical interactions recorded were all instances of chasing an intruder from a territory.